Clear or Frosted Acrylic Signs: Which Will Work Best for You?

-Now that you know the types and benefits of acrylic signage, weigh your options.
+Now that you know the types and benefits of acrylic business signs, weigh your options.

 Much of this decision will come down to personal preferences and applications.
 If you’re just installing standoff signs, for instance, you probably won’t need milky acrylic – traditionally, they’re not backlit, nor can one reap the benefits of privacy when the sign is up against the wall – but you may choose to purchase this type of signage for aesthetic purposes anyway.

-Likewise, outside of privacy concerns, there isn’t anything substantial that places frosted acrylic over clear acrylic.
+Likewise, outside of privacy concerns, there isn’t anything substantial that places frosted acrylic signs over clear acrylic signs.
 We find acrylic material to be modern and elegant, while clear acrylic carries a tried-and-true, classic appearance.

-For more information on acrylic signs, you can rely on the experts at Signs Now®.
+For more information on custom acrylic signs, you can rely on the experts at Signs Now®.

-“How else can I get Indoor Signs & Displays to work for me?” you ask.
+“How else can I get indoor and outdoor signs and displays to work for me?” you ask.
 Find out with an expert site assessment courtesy of Signs Now®.
 We have an array of Standoff Signs for all applications and budgets.
 And if you’re looking for a clear solution to reception area signage, we offer Window Graphics.
 We invite you to learn more about what Signs Now can do for you.
 To get started, contact us today.Back